GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

    pip-compile --constraint=base_image_requirements.txt ./setup.py
 ```

+Alternatively, take the following steps:

-Alternatively, use an empty `requirements.txt` file,  build the SDK container Docker image from the Docker file,
+1. Use an empty `requirements.txt` file.
+1. Build the SDK container Docker image from the Docker file.
-collect the output of `pip freeze` at the last stage of the Docker build, and seed the `requirements.txt` with that content.
+1. Collect the output of `pip freeze` at the last stage of the Docker build.
+1. Seed the `requirements.txt` file with that content.

 For more information, see the Apache Beam [reproducible environments](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#create-reproducible-environments) documentation.